Markovian stochastic approximation with expanding projections

 \section{Acknowledgements}

-We thank Harriet Bass for helpful comments.
-The work of the first author was partially supported by an EPSRC advance research fellowship and a Winton Capital research award.
-The second author was supported by the Academy of Finland project 250575, by the Finnish Academy of Science and Letters, Vilho, Yrjö and Kalle Väisälä Foundation, by the Finnish Centre of Excellence in Analysis and Dynamics Research, and by the Finnish Doctoral Programme in Stochastics and Statistics.
+We thank Harriet Bass and the referees for helpful comments.
+The work of the first author was supported in part by an EPSRC advance research fellowship and a Winton Capital research award.
+The second author was supported by the Academy of Finland Project 250575, by the Finnish Academy of Science and Letters, Vilho, Yrj\"{o} and Kalle V\"{a}is\"{a}l\"{a} Foundation, by the Finnish Centre of Excellence in Analysis and Dynamics Research, and by the Finnish Doctoral Programme in Stochastics and Statistics.